thehilker/tylerhilker/README.md

 Comfortable and inexpensive enough to not care about them getting ruined.

 **Diner-style mugs**
 It’s the right size (an even 300ml of coffee, with an even 20g of grounds), sits well in your hands, and has nice insulative properties.
-I have a collection of yet-to-be-determined size.
+I look for them in every coffee shop and have a rather large collection.

 **[OXO Pourover](https://www.oxo.com/pour-over-coffee-maker-with-water-tank.html)**
 Of all the brewing methods, this is my daily go-to for two reasons: Pour the water all at once and find the filters anywhere.
 The plastic is great for our house and ideal for camping.
 I prefer Central & South American, Indonesian, & darker roasted coffees, but I’ll drink almost anything.